almostchristian/ConfigurationProcessor.DependencyInjection/README.md

 ```

 #### Action delegates with more than one argument
-When the action delegates with more than one argument, all matching configuration methods will be called
+When the action delegates with more than one argument, all matching configuration methods will be called.

 Given the extension method below:
 ```csharp